Views 558

 Measure Waist Accurately

-Before you begin cutting fabric for your simple skirt, take the time to measure your waist accurately with a measuring tape.
-Here are some key steps to ensure you get the right measurements:
+Before you ever start to cut fabric for a simple skirt, measure your waist properly using measuring tape!
+Here are some tips to make sure you take accurate measurements:

 Consider Hip Measurements

-Taking the time to measure accurately will help you create a skirt that flatters your body shape and provides the comfort you need.
+Spending the time to measure properly will ensure that you make a skirt that fits you and gives you the room you require.

 Note Desired Skirt Length